Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

 Posted on Sep 1, 20200

-Over the years, automotive shock absorbers have developed into the type used today.
+Over the years, automotive shock absorbers have advanced.
 Which type is the best shock absorber for you?
-Well, it depends, there are pneumatic or air shock absorbers and hydraulic shock absorbers.
+Well, it depends.
+There are pneumatic (air) and hydraulic (oil) shocks.
 Air shock absorbers dissipate the energy of suspension springs by venting heated air into the atmosphere.
 In hydraulic shock absorbers, the viscous fluid is heated.
-Since the fluid cannot leave the tube, the heat generated is conducted through the electric shock.
+Since the fluid cannot leave the tube, the heat generated is conducted through electric shock.
 Standard shock absorbers meet the requirements of many motor vehicles.
 The heavy-duty impact device has a sturdy structure, high-quality oil, stronger seals, and several other advantages.
-These are different types of shock absorbers used in modern cars.

-As you can tell from its name the coil-over shock absorber has a spring coil surrounding the body of the shock absorber.
-Coil spring shock absorbers have many advantages for a suspension.
-The coil helps to enhance the effect of electric shock, making this device one of the most effective.
+The coil-over-shock absorber has a spring coil surrounding the body of the shock absorber.
+Coil spring shock absorbers have many advantages for suspension.
+The coil helps to enhance the effect of electric shock, making this device effective.
 The coil spring shock absorber can also be adjusted.
 They can be lengthened or folded to suit the required ride height.

-MTS gathered worldwide shock absorber manufacturers into this online platform.
+IMTS gathered worldwide Shock Absorber manufacturers into this online platform.
 Browse and search for your next supplier with us.